 If you have completed at least 5 years' Pensionable Service and the ULPF Trustee Board is of the opinion that you are suffering from Incapacity (defined below), then you will be entitled to draw an immediate pension and cash lump sum.
-You will be entitled to the benefits that you have built up to your date of retirement without any reduction for early payment.
+Your pension and cash lump sum will be calculated in the same way as at your NRD but using your Pensionable Service to your date of actual retirement and your Pensionable Salary (if applicable) and Pensionable Earnings as at that date.
+Your pension will not be reduced for early payment.